therealOri/Genter/windows/README.md

 To install - `pip install Nuitka`

-Install requirements - `pip install requirements.txt`
+Install requirements - `pip install -r requirements.txt`

 To compile - `nuitka --follow-imports windows_source_genter.py` (This file can be renamed if you want.)
 __ __